RalphSleigh/nodewowlog/readme.md

 # Nodewowlog

-A world of warcraft combat log parser written in Typescript, GraphQL and React.
+A World of Warcraft combat log parser written in Typescript, GraphQL and React.

 ## Usage